Con Slobodchikoff: Prairie dogs

-In the mid-1980s he switched his research efforts to studying the social behavior and communication of prairie dogs.
-He has been decoding the communication system of alarm calls, and he and his students have found that prairie dogs have a sophisticated communication system that can identify the species of predator and provides descriptive information about the size, shape, and color of the individual predator animal.
-His research in prairie dog communication has also shown displacement, the ability to communicate about things that are not present.
-This finding challenges prior theories on animal communication, since only humans had been known to use this linguistic process.
-In addition, his work with prairie dogs shows they also have different escape behaviors in response to the specific predators identified in the calls of other prairie dogs, even when the predator itself is not visible or scented (i.e. based purely on recorded calls).
+In the mid-1980s, he shifted his research to prairie dog social behavior and communication.
+He and his students discovered that prairie dogs use a sophisticated alarm system to specify a predator's type, size, shape, and color.
+Crucially, their communication exhibits displacement—the ability to discuss absent subjects—a linguistic process previously thought unique to humans.
+In addition, his work with prairie dogs shows they also have different escape behaviors in response to the specific predators identified in the calls of other prairie dogs, even when the predator is not visible or scented, i.e., based purely on recorded calls.
 His research with prairie dogs also helps to explain why animals have social behavior.
 Because these animals form a colony, they form a set of different social groups, which apparently exist for other reasons besides mating and may be a way to take advantage of limited resources.

-Through Slobodchikoff's research, it has been found that prairie dogs also have the ability to construct new words referring to novel objects or animals in their environment, which is called productivity.
-Prior to the study, only humans had been recognized with the ability of productivity within a communication system.
-Slobodchikoff and his research team are currently taking a look at breaking down the grammar of prairie dogs through computer technology to better understand the nature of their vocalizations in comparison to the phoneme system used by humans.
-Through this approach, they have been able to find how these vocalizations are put together to construct word-like structures and further constructed to form sentences.